input-output-hk/cardano-node-wiki/docs/ADR-019-node-kernel-access-for-cardano-rpc.md

 ## Startup sequencing

 `NodeKernel` only becomes available after consensus initialisation completes.
-The gRPC server starts earlier, so the `NodeKernelAccess` value is held behind a mutable reference (e.g. `IORef (Maybe NodeKernelAccess)`) that starts empty.
+The gRPC server starts earlier, so `NodeKernelAccess` is held behind a mutable reference that starts empty.
 Requests arriving before the kernel is ready receive a gRPC `UNAVAILABLE` status.
 The node populates the reference in its [`rnNodeKernelHook`](https://github.com/IntersectMBO/cardano-node/blob/3a7d3d2c6787df6ec98ce368fc77f078feee2f8e/cardano-node/src/Cardano/Node/Run.hs#L581), after which all requests are served.

-### Dependency inversion

-cardano-rpc defines the `NodeKernelAccess` interface and provides a producer `mkNodeKernelAccess` function, which cardano-node uses for initialisation.
-This inversion of control means cardano-rpc can be tested with a mock `NodeKernelAccess` that requires no running node.

 ## Snapshot consistency